Tag Archives: Cast Iron

 Bohr Illustration of the Carbon Atom.
 Photo: Photo by dacurrier on Pixabay

-Iron has eight electrons in its valence shell, so if you bond the carbon atom that has six valence electrons with the iron atom, you have a molecule of two different atoms which forms steel.
+Iron has eight electrons in its valence shell, so if you bond the carbon atom, which has six valence electrons, with the iron atom, you have a molecule of two different atoms, which forms steel.

-It is essential to ensure that the correct amount of carbon is used with iron, approximately 0.04% so that the resultant product is that of steel.
+It is essential to ensure that the correct amount of carbon, approximately 0.04%, is used with iron so that the resultant product is steel.

-If the wrong amount of carbon is mixed with iron, a different product will be produced such as cast iron or wrought iron – both of these are not efficient to render steel.
+If the wrong amount of carbon is mixed with iron, a different product will be produced, such as cast iron or wrought iron—both are inefficient in rendering steel.

-For steel, the combination of the two elements is done while the iron metal is liquid hot, which then alters the iron’s properties to change to that of steel.
+For steel, the two elements are combined while the iron metal is liquid hot, which alters the iron’s properties to that of steel.
+As a result, steel becomes an alloy (a metal made by combining two or more metallic elements) of iron and carbon.

-Steel subsequently becomes an alloy (a metal made by combining two or more metallic elements) of iron and carbon.
-This causes a distortion of the crystalline lattice structure of iron and subsequently enhances the metal’s strength; specifically, it increases the metal’s tension and compression properties.
+This causes a distortion of iron’s crystalline lattice structure and subsequently enhances the metal’s strength; specifically, it increases the metal’s tension and compression properties.

 The Manufacturing Process